 Wrike seemed like it was built specifically for engineers and highly logical thinkers; not a tool that everyone could use.

 That seems very mid-90s to me, but hey, some people like it.
 Wrike only offers one type of view and you’ll be using the search function a lot, which is great actually.

 Check out this blog post if you’re interested in learning more about Wrike and Wrike alternatives.

-Filestage is a creative project management solution that allows you to review and approve content and streamline your creative processes.
+Filestage is a creative project management software that allows you to review and approve content and streamline your creative workflows.
 The software will work seamlessly with your existing workflows by offering different (internal and external) review steps.